-- The Year 2 Year 5 children go swimming for 2 of the 6 terms per year at a local secondary school. - The school is involved with the Forest of Dean School Sports Partnership and thus receives support and equipment from them.
-Last year our school participated in a multi skills day and gymnastic training with other schools in the partnership.
-Staff participate in many training events as part of the cluster.
-The school is very successful in the many competitions that it enters. - Whenever possible the school participates in local competitions such as swimming galas, the GPJ Junior Multisports Tournament, and matches with some of the cluster schools - The school holds an annual sports day when all children are encouraged to participate. - Teams participate in football and netball against local schools throughout the year.
+- The Year 2 Year 5 children go swimming for 2 of the 6 terms per year at a local secondary school. - Whenever possible the school participates in local competitions such as swimming galas, the GPJ Junior Multisports Tournament, and matches with some of the cluster schools.
+These are usually organised by our local secondary school. - The school holds an annual sports day when all children are encouraged to participate. - Teams participate in football and netball against local schools throughout the year.